-When deciding which community features to mention in your advertisements, consider your target audience.
-For example, if you’re trying to attract millennials, you’ll likely want to mention different attractions than those that will attract older tenants and families.
+Consider your target audience when deciding which community features to mention in your advertisements.
+For example, if you’re trying to attract millennials, you’ll likely want to mention different attractions than those applying to older tenants and families.

 If you’re trying to attract high-paying tenants, you’ve got to advertise where they’re most likely to look for a new place to live.
 Chances are, that means you can’t just use Craigslist or a local newspaper and hope for the best outcome.
-Instead, you should use multiple advertising websites (like Trulia, HotPads, and Zillow) because many high-paying renters search mainly online for a new place to live.
+Instead, it’s best to use multiple advertising websites (like Trulia, HotPads, and Zillow) because many high-paying renters search mainly online for a new place to live.

-When you are creating your property ad, make sure to include:
+When you are creating your property ad, make sure to include the following: